There are currently no products in the cart.

 Knowing where your body type falls on the spectrum can also come in handy in the weight room.
 Different body types tend to respond to weight training in different ways; what works for an ectomorph, for example, may not be all that effective for an endomorph when it comes to making gains in the gym.

 Endomorphs tend to respond better to heavier weights and lower reps in the weight room.
 Because they already have a significant amount of muscle mass, building muscle may not necessarily be the goal.
 Instead, those who fall closest to the endomorphic body type may see the most benefits from a strength-training program.

 Ectomorphs, on the other hand, may find more success in the weight room by focusing on lighter weights and more reps.
 The goal for those who fall into this category is packing on some additional muscle mass.
 Ectomorphs are likely to see the best results through a bodybuilding-style training program.

 Mesomorphs can be pretty responsive to either style of training and those who fall closest to this category may benefit most from a weight lifting approach that combines elements of both strength training and bodybuilding.

 Different body types may also be more or less inclined to excel at certain sports.
-While many may associate athletes solely with the mesomorphic body type, there are plenty of sports in which ectomorphs and endomorphs may be successful.
+While many may associate athletes solely with the mesomorphic body type, there are plenty of sports in which ectomorphs and endomorphs can be successful.

 Mesomorphs are generally pretty versatile and can excel in a number of different sports.
 Because they possess a combination of strength, endurance, and quickness, they are well suited in most sports that involve such characteristics.
 Mesomorphs are well-represented in most major sports, from football and soccer to hockey and baseball.

 Because they carry around more mass, endomorphs may have more difficulty in sports that emphasize speed and agility.
 However, endomorphs tend to excel in sports that require a combination of size and strength.
 Certain positions in football, as well as sports like shotput, powerlifting, and strongman, tend to be dominated by endomorphs.